 Ashley Alderson writes “Boutiques are successful because they’re more than just stores: They’re style educators.”
 Boutiques target people who are looking for fashion advice and need an established authority to tell them what to buy.
 In other words, this audience will not spend a single penny on your store unless they trust you as an expert in your field– in this case, fashion..
 That’s where the brand building comes in.

 Brand building includes creating value through a unique and pleasant experience surrounding your product.
 Leverage social media and your blog to create a dedicated community and reader base.
+Creating multiple online sales channels is the ultimate goal of building your brand across different platforms.
 Dropshippers rely heavily on social media outlets like Facebook and Instagram to advertise their product – so be sure you have already built a community there.

-It’s hard to brush off the“boutique epidemic” or the dropshipping business as a fad when it’s making nearly a hundred billion dollars, but it’s also not something you should lose sleep over if you’re running a true online boutique.
+It’s hard to brush off the "boutique epidemic” or the dropship fulfillment model as a fad when it’s making nearly a hundred billion dollars, but it’s also not something you should lose sleep over if you’re running a true online boutique.
 Keep your head down and focus on your brand.
 Invest time and money on providing a unique shopping experience to your customers – something these Instagram dropshipping businesses can’t do.